Valuing a Business

 No Regrets

 We often find that the spouse who has never been involved in the business has no idea about the business’s value.
-Just because the business owner only took a minimal draw or paycheck from the company does not mean that the company has minimal value.
+Just because the business owner only took a minimal draw or paycheck from the company does not mean the company has minimal value.
 Agreeing to a business’ value without reviewing its accounting records may create a rude awakening when the business owner is suddenly able to live a lavish lifestyle after the divorce or sells the company for a significant sum of money.
 Because each party has a right to perform discovery to learn about the company’s income and value, regret about a divorce settlement is not an option when a final divorce judgment has been signed.